dataknit/ukcensus/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-ukcensus is an R package designed to simplify the retrieval and analysis of Census 2021 data from England and Wales.
+ukcensus is an R package designed to simplify the retrieval of Census 2021 data from England and Wales.
 It allows you to create custom datasets of the census, outputting them to tibble format.

 ## Installation